multitenancy-project/L5_Accel_NIC/Design Note.md

 ##### 2. Scheduler

 Scheduler is connected with ADU modules with the DMA interface using a flexible crossbar (with a simplified switch table).
 On the TX path, Scheduler is responsible for scheduling ADUs to different ADU modules.
-On the other hand, Scheduler is implemented as a typical **N to 1** scheduler to push ADUs back to the host.
+On the opposed direction, Scheduler is implemented as a typical **N to 1** scheduler to push ADUs back to the host.

 ##### 3. ADU Modules

-ADU module is the core module on the NIC.
+ADU module is the core functional module on the NIC.
 Its responsible for executing the presentation layer operations (compression/decompression, etc.).

-##### 4. Packet Wrapper
+##### 4. Segmenter & Assembler

-Packet Wrapper is for the conversion between 'packet' and 'ADU'.
+Segmenter & Assembler is for the conversion between 'packet' and 'ADU'.
 On the RX path, it extracts the payload from the packet and reformats the ADU for further processing in the ADU module; On the TX path, it adds packet header to the ADU data and push the packets to the RMT pipeline.

-> For ADUs larger than MTU, the ADU may be split into several packets according to the size of MTU.
-For ADUs smaller than the MTU, several ADUs can be packed to one packet to make the better use of bandwidth.
+> For ADUs larger than MTU, the ADU may be segmented into several packets according to the size of MTU.
+For ADUs smaller than the MTU, several ADUs can be assembled to one packet to make the better use of bandwidth.

 On the RX path, the RMT pipeline helps to determine which ADU_ID it belongs to.
-Thus, the packet wrapper only needs to extract the payload out of the packet based on the length of the header.
-On the TX path, the packet wrapper also need to add a **fake header** to the ADU based on the length of the header.
+Thus, the Segmenter only needs to extract the payload out of the packet based on the length of the header.
+On the TX path, the Assembler also need to add a **fake header** to the ADU based on the length of the header.
 And the correct header can be attached to it in the RMT pipeline.

 A key data structure here is a **mapping table** to attach/detach packet headers to ADUs.
 The table should contain the mapping relation between **ADU_ID** and **Header_Length**.